 - For investors, do note that no buyers agent can guarantee the performance or profitability on the purchase of any property.
 Property investing involves risk and it is a risk you have to be prepared to take.

-- Miscommunication between you and your agent can be costly.
+- Miscommunication between you and your advocate can be costly.
 You need to be

 specific about the type of property you want, what you’re using it for